LogicalGeekBoy/logical-crafting/README.md

 ## Item about to break warning

-When a diamond pickaxe, shovel, axe, hoe or elytra has only 25 durability remaining a warning message is posted in the chat and a breaking sound is played.
+When a diamond or netherite pickaxe, shovel, axe, hoe or elytra has only 25 durability remaining a warning message is shown and a notification sound is played.

 For testing, you can give yourself these items just before the warning with: